arjunsohanlal/kaggle-titanic-ml/README.md

 # kaggle-titanic-ml
 Code trials for the Titanic ML challenge on Kaggle

-Used the random forest classifier so far, but getting about 74-85% of accuracy so far.
+Used the random forest classifier so far, with about 74-85% accuracy.
 Reviewing alternate methods of manually analyzing data.